EQGW/EQGW.github.io/HowToForLecturers.md

 1. From the Schedule page at the workshop site, figure out the name of files for the previous lecture and the next lecture.
 For example, the lecture preceding this one might have a file  \ lecture3-1.md \ and the lecture following it might have the file \ lecture3-3.md
 1. On the first line of the file, we want to have links to the previous and next lectures.
+The syntax for the link to the previous lecture is \\<- \[Previous lecture\]\(lecture2-3.md\)
+1. The syntax for the link to the next lecture is a bit more complicated as we want it to

 ***After here in this section, instructions have not yet been updated to Github Pages***

-In the box at the top, type in the name of the web page.
-It must start with the year, followed by a blank space.
-Thus if it is a page for Exercise 3.4, it will look like this:  “2019 Exercise 3.4”.
-This is important — the year must be there to allow us to retain pages from previous years, and not overwrite them.
-You want to have a link to the next page in sequence (the next one in the Schedule).
-This is a small link in the upper-right part of the page.
-You can make this by figuring out the name of the next page, and then going into Text mode and inserting as the first line in the page a line like the following:
 <p style=”text-align: right”><a href=”http://blogs.uw.edu/fhleqg/2019-lecture-2-1/”>Lecture 2.1</a> →</p>
 (you could just copy this one, paste it in, and then change it to the correct year, to be “lecture” or “exercise”, whichever the next page is, and to have the right numbers).
 It is best to be in Visual mode when typing in most page content.
 When you finish doing that, it is essential to push the Publish button in the right-hand column of your browser page.
 You may need to scroll there to find it.
 If you do further editing while still editing the page, be sure to push the Update button (which will have replaced the Publish button once the page is published).
 Forgetting these will cause your carefully crafted content to be lost.